In 2021 Setareh started her podcast, Etcetera, available on YouTube, to have fun and laid-back discussions with other poets and creatives.

 As I say in this podcast, S.M.
 Jenkin’s collection, Fire in the Head, is like a book full of tasty morsels.
 You want to pick individual lines out to taste and enjoy.
 Fire in the Head is a triumphant return to nature.
 It pleads nature’s case; nature is not irrelevant.
 Once again, as almost in all of these episodes, there is the desire to remember, return and map.
 S.M.
 Jenkin leads us through the worlds of her parents, Ireland, language, Medway and more.
 We also continue to remember our late friend and mentor, Rosemary McLeish, an utterly extraordinary and revolutionary poet.
 S.M.
 Jenkin co-wrote a pamphlet with Rosie before her death, and we discuss it here.

+I’m also glad I got to mention one of my favourite children’s books, This is a Poem that Heals Fish.
+Our copy is well worn at home.
 In this episode with mused on the nature of time, spirituality, burlesque and what our kins’ stories mean in relation to ours.
 I feel like I know S.M.
 Jenkin better after this and I hope listeners and viewers will do too.

 It’s nice to talk to your friends.
 Sometimes it’s good to look a million miles away for art and inspiration, especially if you’re a teenager; you need to get away.
 But sometimes, your doorstep and community is more than fine.